sohaibanwar26/Pain-Intensity-Estimation/README.md

     Python 3.7.7
     Git (for cloning the repository)

-Usage:
+Installation:

+    Open a terminal and clone this repository to your local machine:

+    git clone git clone https://github.com/sohaibanwar26/Pain-Intensity-Estimation.git

+    Select an IDE (E.g Visual Studio, PyCharm)

-    open the project folder and inside your terminal write (pip install -r requirements.txt) to install the required libraries to run the project.
+    Open the project folder and inside the terminal write (pip install -r requirements.txt) to install the required libraries to run the project.

     Run the UI.py file.